IQSS/dataverse/doc/sphinx-guides/source/api/auth.rst

 - ``lastName``
 - ``emailAddress``

-Note that even if they are included in the JSON, if it is possible to retrieve the corresponding claims from the identity provider, these values will be ignored and the ones from the identity provider will be used instead.
+If properties are provided in the JSON, but corresponding claims already exist in the identity provider, an error will be thrown, outlining the conflicting properties.

 This functionality is included under a feature flag because using it may introduce user impersonation issues, for example if the identity provider does not provide an email field and the user submits an email address they do not own.